Self Care. Stress Management. Community.

 • Yoga for a Good Night’s Sleep

 • Yoga for Back Care

 • Easy Pace

 We offer Yoga for Healthy Aging Immersions throughout the year, which give you the opportunity to practice in a more focused way.

 Develop a personal relationship with your teachers and build community.

 Work with self-care, stress management and build community through yoga.

-We are just finishing our 2021 program.
-You can register for the final weekend here.
+You can register for the upcoming programs here.

 Each weekend of this program has a special focus, and includes components such as developing a consistent home practice, pranayama, anatomy and physiology lectures and discussion, yoga philosophy and creating and maintaining community.
 It covers topics such as strength and flexibility, balance and proprioception, brain health and strengthening the nervous system, bone health including osteoporosis and osteopenia, Eastern approaches to self-care including chanting and Ayurveda and approaches to developing equanimity in the face of unexpected change and uncertainty.